 Don't take our word for it, though.
 Ask Zentai Spot or Piglet!
 We encourage you to ask anyone who's joined a title contest, or held a title, what they think of the experience.

 Sure!
 You're welcome to join us as many times as you'd like.
+We've had lots of pups join multiple contests in the past, and we'd love to welcome you back.

 Yes.
 This is for us to verify your identity as well as your age.